Notre Dame Repair Crews Are Back To Work, But Paris' Lead Concerns Remain

 "We have to realize that the 400 tons of lead that were spread correspond to nearly four times the annual lead emissions in all of France," said Thébaud-Mony.
 "Lead is the equivalent of asbestos in terms of toxicity."

-Bonnemains, a longtime environmental and human rights activist from the group taking legal action, said lead pollution from the Notre Dame fire will remain in Paris for years to come, and that the Seine River will spread it even beyond the city to estuaries and the English Channel.
+Bonnemains, a longtime environmental and human rights activist from the group taking legal action, said lead pollution from the Notre Dame fire will remain in Paris for years to come — and that the Seine River will spread it even beyond the city to estuaries and the English Channel.